Birmingham Museum of Art: New building

-The publicity created by the exhibition led to several important gifts, notably of Chinese ceramics and textiles, Japanese prints, old master prints, costumes, glass, and oil paintings.
+The publicity created by the exhibition led to several gifts, notably of Chinese ceramics and textiles, Japanese prints, old master prints, costumes, glass, and oil paintings.
 In 1952 the Samuel H. Kress Foundation presented 29 paintings from the Italian Renaissance as a long-term loan to the new museum, forming the core of the collection of European paintings.
 A large bequest in 1954 made possible a new museum building.
 Land was purchased the following year, and a design commission for a new museum building was given to the office of Warren, Knight & Davis.
 The Oscar Wells Memorial Building opened to the public on May 3, 1959.
-In the following years, the Kress Foundation made two important gifts to the museum: the trusteeship of a collection of Renaissance furniture and decorative objects in 1959, and the deed to the Italian paintings already on loan, along with eight additional works from the same period.
-The following year, the American Cast Iron Pipe Company loaned its Lamprecht Collection of German cast-iron objects (the largest in the world).
+In the following years, the Kress Foundation made two gifts to the museum: the trusteeship of a collection of Renaissance furniture and decorative objects in 1959, and the deed to the Italian paintings already on loan, along with eight additional works from the same period.
+The following year, the American Cast Iron Pipe Company loaned its Lamprecht Collection of German cast-iron objects.